scp756-221/course-site/docs/a3/page.md

 **1. You must have obtained a GHCR access token and saved it in `cluster/ghcr.io-token.txt`.
 See Assignment&nbsp;0 for details.**

-**2. You must have completed the Docker exercises previously assigned.**
+**2. You must have completed the Docker assignments previously assigned.**

 ## Part&nbsp;1: Running a container on a remote EC2 instance

-Rather than building the music service on the remote instance, in this exercise we will pull a containerized copy of the service from GitHub Container Registry (GHCR).
+Rather than building the music service on the remote instance, in this assignment we will pull a containerized copy of the service from GitHub Container Registry (GHCR).
 But first, the image must be built and pushed to GHCR.

 Because this assignment is about using the `docker` command, we will be using the command directly, rather than calling it inside a predefined shell script or Makefile.
 This will give you some familiarity with the many options the command requires. **While you may be inclined to copy/paste/hit return for the commands presented below, resist the urge.
 Instead, type the command yourself into your terminal.
 Doing so will help with memorizing and recall what is happening.
 Additionally, you need to tailor the command in most cases with custom parameters before pressing `Return`:**